RussellCanfield/wingman-ai/README.md

 **Chat Model** - deepseek-coder:6.7b-instruct-q8_0

-The models above will require enough RAM to run them correctly, you should have at least 12GB of ram on your machine if you are running these models, if you don't have enough ram then choose a smaller model will won't perform as well.
+The models above will require enough RAM to run them correctly, you should have at least 12GB of ram on your machine if you are running these models.
+If you don't have enough ram, then choose a smaller model but be aware that it won't perform as well.
+Also see [information on model Quantization](https://huggingface.co/docs/optimum/concept_guides/quantization).

 ## Release Notes